oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 #### 4.3.3.2 Create and Populate Branches

-As shown in [Figure 1](#figure-1-new-work-product-launch), when the repo is available the maintainers should create a `working` branch from the `published` branch, and then populate the `working` branch with the starter document received from TC Administration (including the subdirectories and supporting files).
+As shown in [Figure 1](#figure-1-new-work-product-launch) above, when the repo is available the maintainers should create a `working` branch from the `published` branch, and then populate the `working` branch with the starter document received from TC Administration (including the subdirectories and supporting files).
 Activity to develop the product then proceeds as described above.
 The `published` branch will only have